deepanshs/mrsimulator/docs/introduction/ethanol_example.rst

 Simulation
 ----------

-Now, we create an instance of the simulator object, add our three spin systems, add our two methods, and run the simulation.
+Now we create an instance of the simulator object which holds a list of our three spin systems and a list of our two methods.
+Finally we run the simulation.

 .. code-block:: python